-Patching Changes from the Source Version into the Destination Version

-If an entry in the Specified Versions pane has (patch) status, you can invoke Patch to incorporate the patch defined by the Version and Basis Version settings into the destination-stream version.
-Select one or more of these versions, and click the button in the pane's toolbar or choose Patch from the selection's context menu.
+Patching Changes from the Source Version into the Destination Version these versions, and click the button in the pane's toolbar or choose Patch from the selection's context menu.
 AccuRev prompts you to select a workspace that belongs to you and is based on the destination stream.
-The patch operation is performed in this workspace, as described in Patch and Patch From on page 227.
+The patch operation is performed in this workspace, as described in Patch and Patch From on page 231.